 - 2006 The Poetry of Anna Akhmatova: Living in Different Mirrors, Anthem, 275 pp.

 Chapter in book

-- 2019 ''Anna Akhmatova and World Literature'', in Seigneurie, Ken Ouyang, Wen-chin & Lupke, Christopher et al. (eds.), A Companion to World Literature, Wiley Blackwell.
+- 2019 'Anna Akhmatova and World Literature', in Seigneurie, Ken Ouyang, Wen-chin & Lupke, Christopher et al. (eds.), A Companion to World Literature, John Wiley.